 The charge of conspiracy is a power tool for the prosecutor.
 If you have been charged with the offense of conspiracy you need a defense attorney who understands the intricacies of this charge and can evaluate the facts and evidence and develop the defenses in your case.

-If you are facing a conspiracy charge, Attorney Matt Bingham is ready to get to work on your case.
+If you are facing a conspiracy charge, our criminal conspiracy lawyer, Matt Bingham, is ready to get to work on your case.
 You need to secure a competent and qualified defense lawyer.
-Contact the law offices of Matt Bingham today to schedule a free consultation.
+Contact the law offices of Matt Bingham today to schedule a consultation.